MWGitHub/code-splat/README.md

 - [ ] Upload project files to generate code pages
 - [ ] Create, read, edit, and delete code pages
 - [ ] Organize code pages into projects
+- [ ] Create, read, edit, and delete suggestions
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete replies
-- [ ] Allow other users to vote on notes
+- [ ] Allow other users to vote on replies
 - [ ] Link code pages to other code pages
 - [ ] Apply styling to code